ethanniser/site/src/content/blog/error-categories-in-effect.md

 ## Back to categories

-Ok so mixins are a cool pattern, but how does this help us with our error categorization problem?
+Ok, so mixins are a cool pattern.
+But how does this help us with our error categorization problem?

-Well we can start by making a unique interface for each category:
+Well, we can start by making a unique interface for each category:

 ```ts twoslash
 const CategoryA = Symbol.for("CategoryA");